AliOsamaHassan/Quran-and-Arabic-Language-Repository/README.md

 10. [Zekr](http://zekr.org/) : Free, open source and customizable Quran software supports (MAC-Windows and Linux) operating systems.The backbone of Zekr is very generic, allowing customization in many ways.
 Customize the language, translation, recitation, commentary, and theme.
 Make Zekr perfect for you.
 11. [QuranAnalysis (QA) Project](https://github.com/karimouda/qurananalysis) : A Semantic Search and Intelligence System for the Quran.
 12. [TextMiningTheQuran](http://textminingthequran.com/) :  Text mining the Quran using R.

 ### Datasets
 1. [Tanzil](http://tanzil.net/download/) : Quran text is available in several types, all in UTF-8 format
 2. [Opinion Mining for Arabic](http://oma-project.azurewebsites.net/) : multiple data-sets.
 3. [ArabicSA](http://saifmohammad.com/WebPages/ArabicSA.html) : multiple corporas and lexicons.
+4. [Arabic Corpora resource](http://aracorpus.e3rab.com/index.php?content=english) : The Arabic Corpora resource project aims to give references of arabic corpora with free access, to allow computing linguistics to accomplish their works.

 ### Papers
 1. [Processing the Text of the Holy Quran: a Text Mining Study](https://thesai.org/Downloads/Volume6No2/Paper_37-Processing_the_Text_of_the_Holy_Quran.pdf)